sourdough croissants

 a shaped croissant, ready to go on a baking sheet

-When you get to the end, gently pat the top of your croissant to help the bottom seal.
-Repeat with the remaining triangles.
+Press the end gently into the croissant to help it adhere to the bottom.
+Repeat to shape the remaining triangles.

 Place your croissants on parchment-lined half sheet pans, five to a pan.